 Use the button to examine @user properties.

-Step into will cause the debugger to descend into any method calls on the current line.
-If there are multiple method calls, they'll be visited in the order they are executed; if there are no method calls, step into acts as step over.
+Step into will cause the debugger to descend into the method calls or blocks on the current line and follow them through.
+If there are multiple method calls or blocks, you can choose the desired target.

 Click the button to resume program execution.
 Go to the browser again and create another user in the Sign up form.
 The script will stop when it reaches the line where a user is created.

-If you press F7 another time, the debugger will jump to the params method in the StrongParameters module.
+If you press F7 another time, the debugger will suggest you select between the params and require methods from the StrongParameters module.